Check out our new cookbook

-Tamarind is a tropical fruit with health benefits and it is indigenous to Africa…so not even close.
+Tamarind is a tropical fruit with health benefit,s and it’s indigenous to Africa…so not even close.

-Dark soy sauce is darker, thicker and aged longer than regular soy sauce.
+Dark soy sauce is darker, thicker, and aged longer than regular soy sauce.
 It also has a slightly less salty taste.

 If you have a recipe that calls for dark soy sauce, tamari may make a good substitute, but it won’t produce the exact same flavor.

-Those following halal diets are also familiar with the term haram which means forbidden.
-It is generally used to describe meats that are off-limits.
+Those following halal diets are also familiar with the term “haram”, which means forbidden.
+It’s generally used to describe meats that are off-limits.